codeforbirmingham/Open-Disclosure/README.md

 ### Using Bower to Install Dependencies

-Installing dependencies with Bower is super simple.
+Installing dependencies with Bower is super simple:

-First, make sure that you're in the `frontend` directory.
-Once you've confirmed that, install the frontend dependencies by running:

 ```
 bower install